Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 5. Start a raid and listen for footsteps, doors, and flying ARC.

-What You Should Notice: The mix opens up, and quieter non-music cues stand out faster.
+Expected result: The mix opens up, and quieter non-music cues stand out faster.

-How To Undo It: Turn Music During Gameplay back On and raise Music Volume to your earlier value.
+If you need to back out: Turn Music During Gameplay back On and raise Music Volume to your earlier value.

 ARC Raiders Night Mode